Self-care continues to be a popular buzzword.

 A solid starting point for embarking on a self-care journey is to take an inventory of how good we are at it already.
 This Self-Care Checkup breaks self-care down into physical, psychological, social, spiritual, and professional self-care.
 Checking how we score in each domain provides a good first indication for what we should prioritize.

 Our lack of energy may be the result of simple and easy-to-fix habits such as skipping breakfast or not taking enough breaks during the day.
-Or else it may be down to deeper causes such as not living by following our values or not engage in activities that are truly meaningful to us.
+Or it may be down to deeper causes such as not living by following our values or not engaging in activities that are truly meaningful to us.

 Given that self-compassion is such a vital part of any self-care regime worth its salt, another great stock-taking worksheet is PositivePsychology.com’s Taking Care of Myself.
 It is based on the idea that the most effective pathway to greater self-compassion is understanding how much we care for ourselves already.
-For example, it asks us to reflect on how we already care for our emotional wellbeing, and which other activities we could add to do so even better.
+For example, it asks us to reflect on how we already care for our emotional wellbeing and which other activities we could add to do so even better.

 An excellent resource for self-compassion-based self-care exercises is Kristin Neff’s website.
-Her How would you treat a friend worksheet is particularly significant.
+Her How would you treat a friend? worksheet is particularly significant.
 It urges us to remember how we would interact with a struggling friend.
 What would we say to them?
 What tone of voice would we use?

-In her Changing your Critical Self-Talk exercise, Neff invites us to notice when we are talking to ourselves in a critical voice.
+In her Changing Your Critical Self-Talk exercise, Neff invites us to notice when we are talking to ourselves in a critical voice.
 Whenever we feel bad, we are asked mindfully to notice that voice – what it says, which phrases it uses, its tone, and whether, perhaps, it reminds us of someone in our past.